FREQUENTLY ASKED QUESTIONS

 Who are the people behind Notswolds?

-Every maker, place, and experience we share is chosen because we genuinely love and believe in it .
+Every maker, place and experience we share is chosen because we genuinely love and believe in it .
 We don’t run advertising or accept sponsored posts.
 We feature only the people, places, and projects we truly admire — chosen for their craftsmanship, creativity, and connection to place, not for payment or promotion.

 Do you run events or workshops?

-Watch this space — details will be announced soon.
+Watch this space — details to follow.

 How can I get involved?

-We love hearing from people across the region — whether you’d like to join a workshop, recommend your favourite local place, share your story, or collaborate on something creative.
+We love hearing from people across the region, whether you’d like to join a workshop, recommend your favourite local place, share your story, or collaborate on something creative.
 However you get involved, you’ll be part of a community that values craft, culture, and connection to place.

 COLLABORATE